barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

 1. mi su xefe festa a xa.
-2. mi su es du vaf a pas.
+2. mi ha du vaf a pas.
 3. tu yam supe a zai.
-4. da saf kamar a preden.
+4. da safe kamar a preden.
 5. mau yam milke a posden.
 6. tu su ma festa a prenoce.